A Beginner's Guide to ETL Processes: ETL Stages and Benefits Explained

 There are numerous reasons why companies turn to ETL tools to streamline their data transformation processes.
 Some of the most common reasons include:

-- Making data easier for leadership and outside stakeholders to understand.
+- Making data easier for management and outside stakeholders to understand.

 - Handling more data from more sources than manual processes can.